sehriban-act/react-starter18/javascript/coding-challenges/CC-06/README.md

 - Analyze a problem, identify and apply programming knowledge for appropriate solution.

-- Demonstrate their knowledge of algorithmic design principles by using JavaScript and Python effectively.
+- Demonstrate their knowledge of algorithmic design principles by using JavaScript effectively.

 ## Problem Statement